-PSRP aimed to accrue savings in public expenditure through National Framework Contracts (NFCs).
 These were bundles of contracts for national supplies, which could be divided into geographical lots or segmented by technical features of products or services.
 These contracts were expected to lower the unit cost of goods and services through economies of scale and to simplify the procurement administrative process through paperless procedures.
-NFCs were to be operated through IT services to minimise transaction costs, shorten the procurement cycle time, and standardise procurement processes throughout Italy.
+NFCs were to be operated through IT services to minimize transaction costs, shorten the procurement cycle time, and standardize procurement processes throughout Italy.
 In 2001, the MEF entrusted Consip with the negotiation of NFCs and the development of the e-procurement platform.
-As a result, Consip had to:

-- Assess the aggregate demand of public agencies for goods and services at the national level - Invite vendors to bid for national supplies - Select the best contract conditions for the quantity of goods and services nationally required - Set up the electronic platform to carry out procurement operations online.

-As illustrated in Figure 2, to finalise NFCs, Consip interfaced both with public agencies to aggregate their procurement requests at the national level and with vendors to search for competitive bids on national supplies.
+As a result, Consip had to: - Assess the aggregate demand of public agencies for goods and services at the national level - Invite vendors to bid for national supplies - Select the best contract conditions for the quantity of goods and services nationally required - Set up the electronic platform to carry out procurement operations online As illustrated in Figure 2, to finalize NFCs, Consip interfaced both with public agencies to aggregate their procurement requests at the national level and with vendors to search for competitive bids on national supplies.
 Once the NFC was in force, Consip was not in charge of the contract relationship.
 For their own orders, purchasing agencies were stipulating single contracts with the vendors selected within NFCs, but they could not modify the terms of reference set by Consip nationwide.
-Thus, the central procurement model was clearly supply driven; Consip was channelling to government agencies at all levels a set of standardised solutions for e-procurement operations, with no further involvement at the agency level.
+Thus, the central procurement model was clearly supply driven; Consip was channelling to government agencies at all levels a set of standardized solutions for e-procurement operations, with no further involvement at the agency level.
+The e-procurement platform developed by Consip relied on a portal (www.acquistinretepa.it) that worked as a "hub" for all e-procurement operations processed by local, regional, and state public agencies.
+Initially, the portal offered only the electronic catalog, through which public agencies could purchase the goods and services subject to PRSP requirements.
+Not all expenses were eligible for NFCs.
+In 2000, PRSP distinguished two kinds

-Figure 2: Brokering Function of Consip to finalise NFCs
+Figure 2: Brokering Function of Consip to Finalize NFCs of expenditure that were to be rationalized through NFCs, namely: